itislei/DKU-Library-Data-Visualization-Tutorials/ArcGIS Online/Dataset/README_China_Province_Boundaries.md

 China Province Boundaries

 ### Description
 This dataset contains the administrative boundaries of Chinese provinces, autonomous regions, municipalities, and special administrative regions in ESRI shapefile format.
+The original file is named in Chinese and was sourced from CnOpenData, and the sample dataset renamed to 'China Province Boundaries'.

 ---